 on its greens with Confederate battle flags.

-FORE, SUH! - The Point Clear, Ala., golf

-NEW YORK'S FINEST - In a single recent

-in an underground cold-storage room."

-union movement."
-There were "Unfreezing" the cash locked in a corporastrong objections, the prevalent tion sounds great.
-Obviously the corporation opinion being that the NALC has no need for it - no rent, no groceries to had one overriding reason for buy.
-But, like safe-breaking, isn't it dangerous? existence and needed only one
+FORE, SUH! - The Point Clear, Ala., golf NEW YORK'S FINEST - In a single recent in an underground cold-storage room."
+"Unfreezing" the cash locked in a corporation sounds great.
+Obviously the corporation has no need for if - no rent, no groceries to buy.
+But, like safe-breaking, isn't it dangerous?
 What really roused my curiosity was the first item on the Table of Contents, No Tax On Ordinary Income in This Situation, which applies to my own case as I certainly have an ordinary income.
-Item 11, Your Social Security May Well Be Worth \$125,000 will be welcome news to millions of elderly people.
+Item 11, Your Social Security these other questions.
+The Mc-May Well Be Worth \$125,000 will be welcome news to millions of elderly people.
 Much as I would like to know in what jails communists, but not the a Negro to the executive board situation there would be no tax on my income, murderer of Emmett Till.
 No or how to get hold of the cash locked in a one is fighting our fight but us, then strong factional fight.
 It corporation, tax free, I have not sent in \$24 for and we'd better concentrate on was "a matter of principle," said Recommendations.
 While the "method" may be it." legal for an executive, I am afraid it will not be legal for me, in spite of that fact that we are this section might have been depresumably equal before the law.

-VOLUME XXIV

-Eligibility

-whites too.
-Local NALC

-groups and their predecessors

-had in practice restricted

-membership to Negroes.
-This

-resulted from their belief that

-most Negroes, suspicious of betrayals by white-dominated

-organizations, would respond

-But this aroused the antagonism of most top union leaders,

-including liberals.
-An all-

-Negro group, they charged, was

-'racism" and "Jim Crow in reverse."
-Typical was Patrick E.
+Equality won't help me much if I can't afford the same lawyer.
+But I know that any tax load next morning the committee rethat 30,000 executives are getting off their turned with a substitute, exbacks will go right on mine, and the backs of pressing the NALC's "unaltermany millions of working people in this country. able opposition to racism, com-We don't need a method, or sixteen miracles.
+We just need a set-up where the people who can afford it pay the taxes. knows that the odds in a war favor the side whose soldiers can carry out these kinds of now, if a woman lost her husband in World War II. remarried, and lost her second husband in the Korean War her children were entitled to double federal benefits.
+Congress, which apjust passed a bill eliminating this double bene- ACADEMIC FREEDOM - If a teacher at Dr. Ramsey Pollard, president of the Southern | bers.) a Baptist college denies the virgin birth and other Biblical miracles, he's "out of line," says Baptist Convention.
+Academic freedom is a fine thing, he said, but it "stops at a certain point."
+He explained that teachers have the "freedom to leave seminaries if they don't in the next world.